 When I take a bite of my cereal and think, this came from my goat while she was alive, yet she's no longer with me and never will make this milk again, my being screams, "WHY?"
 Literally, my stomach gurgles (as I'm finding may be where I hold me stress, ironically enough), my thoughts flash through what happened when she died, my heart aches in sadness wanting resolution, maybe retribution, maybe even revenge.
 This is where we wrestle with blame.
 Every single freaking spoonful I face this luchador.

-What's happening here is how I want to blame myself for the death of Idah.
-This actually feels like a really good option, because my potential to hurt someone else because of my blame, feels a lot less.
+What's happening here is how I want to blame myself for the death of Ida.
+This actually feels like a really good option because my tendency to hurt someone else because of my blame, feels like it would relieve the pain.
 If you've ever seen Good Will Hunting, you'll know the scene I'm talking about, where Robin Williams' character councils Will, who's deeply hurting, saying, "Will, it's not your fault."
 Will sloughs off the comment saying, "Yeah, I know, it's fine." - or something to the effect, displaying his coping method of shut down.
 But the councilor continues to repeat himself until Will screams, throwing his hands out to hit and push the councilor away.
 Then Will takes the councilor in his arms and weeps, feeling the pain and grief of his life for one of the first times ever.
 I won't spoil it all, but my point is, Will blamed himself for the pain in his family, and that was something he held for his whole life.
 The pain he experienced through his family was rarely talked about with his councilor and never talked about with anyone else.
 His brain had made understanding with grief of trauma in his life through blaming himself, and Will was literally about to fight his councilor, the man who'd consistently shown love and kindness to him, because the councilor threatened to change his understanding, even though he was trying to help him find a resolved, healed, forgiveness filled understanding.

 I tear up as I write this, wrapping up and trying to conclude a topic about conclusion that truly has no way of ending... and I think about how ashamed I feel writing all this.
 Before I started this I had already made the choice that I would post this article for all to read (I'm someone who follows through on my word most always).
 Now, I think of the many different faces who've all been affected by death/loss and I feel the dread of how reading what I wrote may create a similar experience for them as I had with every spoonful of my cereal.
 I don't mean to force people into this wrestle, it's up to you to choose it.
 I'm sorry if I brought you to facing that wrestle, for I truly don't want you to hurt.
 Blame is a lot easier to do and accept, but I fear it's also more difficult to live with than doing the hard work of the wrestle and receiving the simple understanding from mercy and grace.